-If you like to stay in different neighbourhoods, different states or maybe if your job requires you to travel a lot, renting is more preferable for you.
+If you like to stay in different neighborhoods or different states, or maybe if your job requires you to travel a lot, renting is preferable for you.

 37. Don’t Buy A New Car

 According to Statista, the average number of cars owned by a family is two.
-The google how many cars will you use in your lifetime and numbers like 4-6 will be on your display.
+Google how many cars will you use in your lifetime and numbers like 4-6 will be on your display.

 That’s a lot considering the cost of a car today.
 And I’m sure if a family can afford to buy two cars, they’ll not buy the cheapest cars out there.

-So the question is why do you want to spend a good amount of money on a vehicle when you can save that money, invest it and buy a house or go on vacations in the future?
+So the question is why do you want to spend a good amount of money on a vehicle when you can save that money, invest it buy a house, or go on vacations in the future?

 Owning one car seems logical, two cars aren’t really logical unless you’re wealthy.
-We didn’t even discuss car maintenance and repairs costs that I’m sure isn’t cheap (I’m sure you can relate).
+We didn’t even discuss car maintenance and repair costs which I’m sure isn’t cheap (I’m sure you can relate).

 38. Don’t Keep Your Bank Accounts Empty